UA Campus Directory:

 College can be a stressful time

 If you or someone you know is facing a challenging time or dealing with academic or personal stress, anxiety, depression, or other concerns, we strongly encourage and support you to seek assistance or to help friends find the care that they may need.
+Please refer to our Campus Resource List for Students.

 Also, If you are experiencing a personal crisis and need urgent assistance, you can also contact the following resources: